 North Carolina Mental Health Resources

-North Carolina PAD statute link – click to see the state statute as it appears on the North Carolina Legislature website.
+North Carolina Advance Instruction for Mental Health Treatment statute link – click to see the state statute as it appears on the North Carolina General Assembly website.

 Register your PAD with the North Carolina Advance Health Care Directive Registry